 The second area where mental illness is used as a defense occurs where a defendant’s behavior is excused from criminal responsibility because of his mental illness.
 This legal examination, unlike competency, examines the defendant’s condition at the time the crime is committed.
 In Minnesota, this defense is known as the M’Naghten defense.
 The M’Naghten defense dates back to 1843 when British common law examined an incident where Daniel M’Naghten fired a pistol, killing the British Prime Minister.
 The M’Naghten Rule applied a set of inquiries applied to the defendant’s mental state at the time he committed the offense.
 Did the defendant labor under such a defect of reason (mental illness) that he did not understand the nature and quality of the act he was committing?
 Or, if he did understand, did his defect of reason cause him to NOT know that what he was doing was wrong?
 For example, a man returns to his home.
 He is suffering from a mental illness, which distorts his perception of reality.
 His wife approaches him, but rather than seeing his wife, he suffers a hallucination that makes him see an attacker approaching him with a weapon.
 He seizes a knife and assaults his perceived attacker (his wife).
 While the husband understood his actions, he was unable to perceive that his actions were wrong, and in fact, he believed his actions were necessary to defend himself.
 If this opinion can be supported by psychiatric experts after the defendant’s mental evaluation, he may be found not guilty by reason of insanity.
 Such a finding may not end the defendant’s involvement in the system.
 After such a finding, the judge may be entitled to order the defendant to undergo a civil commitment.
 If the defendant is found to be a danger to himself or to others, he may be committed to a mental facility where he would be ordered to remain and be treated until he is found to no longer be a threat.
 Such a commitment is for an indeterminate period of time, and may exceed the amount of detention that his original charge may have entailed.

-Ken Kohler is a criminal defense attorney at Vogel Law Firm, and can be reached at (218) 236-6462 if you, a friend, or a loved one, has a case where mental illness is a factor.
+Criminal defense attorney at Vogel Law Firm, and can be reached at (218) 236-6462 if you, a friend, or a loved one, has a case where mental illness is a factor.
 This article is only meant to provide general information and does not in any way constitute legal advice.

 The materials available at this website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
 Use of and access to this website or any of the links contained or produced within the site do not create an attorney-client relationship between the Vogel Law Firm and the user or browser.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the Vogel Law Firm or any individual attorney.
 Under no circumstances shall the Vogel Law Firm have any liability to you for any loss or damage of any kind incurred as a result of the use of the information or your reliance on any information provided.